aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     socket.send(JSON.stringify({nickname: '', message: ''}))
     ```

+    (If you actually run the above code, check out the message lists in the side-by-side browser windows in the [Handle incoming messages](#handle-incoming-messages)) section and you should see your empty message appear there.)

     Front-end validation is a usability feature; back-end validation is a security feature.

     While there’s much we would have to implement in a real-world chat app (like rate limiting, blacklists, etc.), let’s at least add server-side validation to our basic example to prevent messages with missing nicknames and message text from being broadscast to everyone in the room.

+    We can circumvent this nuisance with a simple check at the top of the `message` handler in the chat server:

+    ```js
+    // Perform some basic validation.
+    if (message.nickname === '' || message.text === '') {
+      console.log(`Missing nickname or message; not broadcasting.`)
+      return
+    }
+    ```

+    The final version of the chat server containing this piece of basic validation is what the live example at the top of the page connects to.
+You can test that the validation works by running the following code from a JavaScript console in your browser and verifying that your message does not show up there:

+    ```js
+    // And I would have gotten away with it too,
+    // if it weren't for you meddling kids… socket = new WebSocket('wss://ar.al/chat-final-version')
+    socket.send(JSON.stringify({nickname: '', message: ''}))
+    ```

     Here’s the final listing of the chat server, with this new feature highlighted: